lock icons on a digial screen representing 3PL cybersecurity risks

 “With AI, it’s becoming increasingly difficult to identify signs of cyber intrusion,” says Cyman.
 “Today, the majority of phishing emails have perfect spelling and grammar, are customized to the recipient, and usually pass standard email security checks.”

 This evolving threat landscape requires a new level of vigilance from everyone in your supply chain.
 But this challenge also presents an opportunity.
 When evaluating 3PL partners, cybersecurity readiness should be as important as operational efficiency.
-The right partner doesn’t just optimize your logistics, but also protects your entire supply chain ecosystem.
+The right partner doesn’t just optimize your logistics but also protects your entire supply chain ecosystem.

 Key questions to ask potential 3PL partners